 In collaboration with the Department on Aging, the Silver Search Coordinator provided training to caregivers, guardians, and welfare workers who work regularly with the elderly.
-These training sessions outline what to do if someone in your care goes missing, and how to be prepared in case it should happen.
-This training will continue at various locations throughout 2019.
+These training sessions outline what to do if someone in your care goes missing and how to be prepared in case it should happen.
+This training continues to be vital when dealing with this growing population of citizens.